alex35469/Peerster/README.md

 ### Set up GUI client Interface

+The GUI client is inactive by default, to acitvate it, please uncomment the whole webserver connexion section (line 139 to 213) and the line `go listenToGUI()` in the main function (line 127), please uncomment the importation as well.

 After having run the Gossiper programme, please open ./peerster.html (better on Google Chrome or Safari).
 Make sure to press `Send` to broadcast a message (not keypress enter).
 Same thing to add a peer.
 If the chat box is overloaded,